autotoor/autotoor-app/README.md

 2. Either disable [`strict-peer-dependencies`](https://pnpm.io/npmrc#strict-peer-dependencies) or add [`peerDependencyRules.ignoreMissing`](./package.json#L14-L22) rules in the **package.json**.
 This disables some of the expected implicit peer dependencies issues.
 Without these changes, pnpm will fail on install asking you to install various peer dependencies.

 3. Update the **metro.config.js** configuration for usage in monorepos.
 Full explanation per configuration option can be found in the [Expo docs](https://docs.expo.dev/guides/monorepos/#modify-the-metro-config).
 The only addition in this repository is the [`config.cacheStores`](./apps/mobile/metro.config.js#L22-L24).
 This change moves the Metro cache to a place which is accessible by Turborepo, our main cache handler (see [Why is it fast?](#-why-is-it-fast)).

-### Precompile packages

-EAS only sends the files which are committed to the repository.
-That means [the `packages/*/build` folders](.gitignore#L3) need to be generated before building our apps.
-To tell EAS how to compile our packages, we can [use the `postinstall` hook](https://docs.expo.dev/build-reference/how-tos/#how-to-set-up-eas-build-with).

-### Running EAS from apps directories

-As of writing, the `eas build` command needs to be executed from the package folder itself.
-EAS will still create a tarball with all files from your monorepo, but runs the build commands from this local folder.
-You can see this happening in the [build workflow](./.github/workflows/build.yml#L32).

-### Using local credentials in CI

-If you want to maintain the keystore or certificates yourself, you have to [configure EAS with local credentials](https://docs.expo.dev/app-signing/local-credentials/#credentialsjson).
-When your CI provider doesn't allow you to add "secret files", you can [encode these files to base64 strings](https://docs.expo.dev/app-signing/local-credentials/#using-local-credentials-on-builds-triggered-from) and decode whenever you need it.

-> It's highly recommended to keep keystores and certificates out of your repository to avoid security issues.

-## ❌ Common issues

-_No ongoing issues, we are actively monitoring and fixing potential issues_